Root for the home team and take in some Indigenous art at Railroad Way South

 Welcome to Railroad Way South

-Railroad Way South a protected pedestrian connector and gateway linking the waterfront to Pioneer Square and the Stadiums, featuring dozens of trees, flexible space for events and gatherings, and a rotating public art gallery!
+Railroad Way South is a protected pedestrian connector and gateway linking the waterfront to Pioneer Square and the Stadiums, featuring dozens of trees, flexible space for events and gatherings, and a rotating public art gallery!

 Visitor Info